Apply now for FNIGC’s 2017 National Student Bursary

 FNIGC is a First Nations organization mandated to serve the information, research and training needs of First Nations people and communities.
-FNIGC conducts unique data-gathering initiatives, such as the First Nations Regional Health Survey (RHS) and First Nations Early Childhood, Education and Employment Survey (REEES) and soon a national survey process called the First Nations Regional Employment Labour Survey.
+FNIGC conducts unique data-gathering initiatives, such as the First Nations Regional Health Survey and the First Nations Labour and Employment Development Survey.

 These surveys provide an abundance of information, research, training, data collection, analysis and dissemination services to First Nations at the community, regional and national levels.
 The surveys also allow us to build culturally relevant portraits of the lives of First Nations people and the communities they live in.
 FNIGC recognizes that quality information - information that is collected by First Nations people for First Nations people - has the power to change lives by influencing knowledge based decision-making and inspiring effective policy and programs for all First Nation communities.

-Any First Nations citizen or member who is pursuing a post-secondary degree in the field of Epidemiology, Population Health, Biostatistics or Information and Data Management Technology.
-Proof of First Nation Status (Federal issued status card) will be required and must be attached to this application.
+Any status First Nations citizen or member who is pursuing a post-secondary degree in the fields of: Epidemiology, Population Health, Biostatistics or Information and Data Management Technology.
+Proof of First Nation Status (status card) will be required.

 What is the deadline for submitting an application?

-Eligible First Nations students must complete an application (see below) that includes two essays (minimum 400 words each) on the list of topics below.
+Eligible status First Nations students must complete an application that includes two essays (minimum 400 words) on one of the following topics: